elchead/blog/content/posts/life-philosophy/index.md

 Always say the truth, taking the painful consequences.
 What could excuse an exception?

-### Long term thinking
-Avoid indulging in activities that trade short term benefits against the long term.
-Your energy and time should be investments: be it learning, work, finance, but importantly also relationships and friends.

->  I only want to be around people that I know I’m going to be around with for the rest of my life.
-I only want to work on things that I know have long-term payout. - \cite{Naval Ravikant}

-Say no to what seems appealing in the moment.
-There is no free lunch.
-Junk food and sweets gives instant gratification while paying for how you feel later and your long-term health.

-Food that tastes good is bad for you, and vice-versa.
-Eat to feel good rather than eating yummy to feel bad.

 ### Pursue pain
 What's worthy comes with pain: love comes with attachment, success comes with frustration and failures, deep connection comes from being vulnerable, exploration comes with fear.
 Make pain a choice rather than seeing it as necessary evil.

 Asking what you want comes with the potential pain of being rejected.

 Being honest is uncomfortable and painful for our self-image, to others.
 It might mean accepting a punishment.
 But defering the truth is much more painful.

 ### Reinvent yourself regularly
 Change becomes difficult after age 25.
 [Neuroplasiticty](https://www.instagram.com/p/CR_zUWwIyfg/) decreases afterwards.